mfpdev/mfp-advanced-adapters-samples/custom-security-checks/ltpa-sample/README.md

   ```
     mvn install
   ```
-  - From *target* folder copy the created file *plain-war.war* into your running liberty server (you can use IBM MobileFirst Platform server for this purpose), and map it in the *server.xml*.
-For instance, if you copy *plain-war.war* file into *mfp-server* folder in your server, then your *server.xml* you will need to add the following:
+  - From *target* folder copy the created file *plain-war.war* into your running liberty server (you can use IBM MobileFirst Platform server for this purpose) and map it in *server.xml*.
+For instance, if you copy *plain-war.war* file into *mfp-server* folder on your server, then in your *server.xml* you will need to add the following:
   ```xml
     <server>
     .